JenniGwen/deepfakeAppNEW/README.md

 **An intelligent deepfake media detection platform for ASEAN.**

 Deepfakes are cheap to generate and increasingly hard to tell apart from real media, driving fraud, identity theft, and misinformation across Indonesia, Malaysia, and the wider ASEAN region.
-Most existing detectors are expensive, computationally heavy, or built for enterprise pipelines only — leaving ordinary users with no easy way to check what they see.
+Most existing detectors are expensive, computationally heavy, or built for enterprise pipelines only, leaving ordinary users with no easy way to check what they see.

 **IsItFake?** is a free, web-based deepfake detection platform.
 Anyone can upload an image and instantly get a probability score of whether it's real or AI-generated, powered by a lightweight hybrid CNN + classical machine learning pipeline that runs entirely on CPU.

 ## Main Features

-- **Instant probability score** — Upload an image through the web app and get a real/fake probability in seconds, no technical knowledge required.
+- **Instant probability score**: Upload an image through the web app and get a real/fake probability in seconds, no technical knowledge required.
-- **Privacy by design** — Uploaded media is processed for detection only and is never stored, keeping the platform low-risk and low-cost to run.
+- **Privacy by design**: Uploaded media is processed for detection only and is never stored, keeping the platform low-risk and low-cost to run.
-- **Enterprise model licensing** — The trained detection model can be licensed to enterprises and government bodies for integration into their own pipelines.
+- **Enterprise model licensing**: The trained detection model can be licensed to enterprises and government bodies for integration into their own pipelines.
-- **Built for real-world media** — Trained to stay robust on the degraded, recompressed images typical of sharing on WhatsApp and Telegram.
+- **Built for real-world media**: Trained to stay robust on the degraded, recompressed images typical of sharing on WhatsApp and Telegram.
-- **Regional & multilingual** — Launching in Bahasa Indonesia and English, with Malay planned as the platform scales across ASEAN.
+- **Regional & multilingual**: Launching in Bahasa Indonesia and English, with Malay planned as the platform scales across ASEAN.

 ## Technology Used